compsys-progtools/spring2024/syllabus/grading.md

 Build badges are for when you have an idea of something you want to do.
 There are also some ideas on the [build](../activities/build.md) page.

 You can earn a build badge by:
-- creating an issue proposing your idea and iterating until it is given the "proceed" label
+- creating an {term}`issue` proposing your idea and iterating until it is given the "proceed" label
 - providing updates on your progress
 - completing the build
-- submitting a summary report as a PR linked to your proposal issue
+- submitting a summary report as a PR linked to your proposal {term}`issue`
 - making any requested changes
 - merging the PR after approval